 AMBA-accredited MBA programs will require three years’ worth of previous work experience from applicants, so are designed for people who hope to take their career to the next level.

 Fitting the MBA around your lifestyle

 An MBA can take many forms to fit around busy lifestyles.
 Students can opt to study full time, part-time, in short, intensive modules, or online, depending on what suits them best.
 This flexibility often allows students to continue to work full time or part-time alongside studying for their MBA, which can help with funding the course – or give them the option to continue in a role that they have worked hard to achieve and enjoy.

 What will the MBA cover?

-Most MBA programmes are designed to give students an overview of management, but some Business Schools offer specialist programmes for those that want more in-depth insight into areas such as healthcare, oil and gas, entrepreneurship, or innovation.
+Most MBA programs are designed to give students an overview of the management, but some Business Schools offer specialist programs for those that want more in-depth insight into areas such as healthcare, oil and gas, entrepreneurship, or innovation.

 The MBA does not solely educate people on their own area of work, but develops an understanding of all the various roles in commercial organisations, putting MBA graduates in prime position to develop as business leaders.